jballant/backbone-base-and-form-view/README.md

 Using Backbone.BaseView
 -----------------------

-You can use Backbone.BaseView like a normal Backbone.View, however, you get some additional functionality in the form of *Sub Views*.
-A sub view is a view that is nested in the '.subViews' array in a BaseView instance, and typically would have it's '.el' HTMLelement inside the BaseViews '.el' HTMLelement.
-A subView should get rendered when the parent BaseView is rendered, but the subView can be rendered without rendering the parent view.
-Sub views have a proptery '.parentView' that stores a reference to it's parent view.
+You can use Backbone.BaseView like a normal Backbone.View, however, you get some additional functionality in the form of *subviews*.
+A subview is a view that is nested in the '.subViews' array in a BaseView instance, and typically would have it's '.el' HTMLelement inside the BaseViews '.el' HTMLelement.

-Sub views should always be managed through the Sub View Manager instance, which is '.subs' property on the BaseView.
+Backbone.BaseView lets you interact with them through the SubViewManager instance stored in the 'subs' property of the BaseView instance.

+A subview should get rendered when the parent BaseView is rendered, but the subview can be rendered without rendering the parent view.
+Subviews have a proptery '.parentView' that stores a reference to it's parent view.

-### Adding a Sub View
+### Adding a Subview

-To add a sub view is through using the subView manager's ('.subs') 'add' method.
+To add a subview is through using the SubViewManager's ('.subs') 'add' method.
 There are several ways you can use this method.

 * **Adding an instance directly**